 Now that you've been introduced to the (very) basic pieces of the Terra architecture, you might be wondering how you move files between them.
-If you want to archive data generated in a Cloud Environment app, share with a colleague, or use as workflow input, you will need to copy to the workspace or other Google bucket.
-There are a number of different ways to move files; which you use depends on the size and number of files you are moving and ow comfortable you are with each tool.
+If you want to archive data generated in a Cloud Environment app, share it with a colleague, or use it as workflow input, you will need to copy it to the workspace or other Google bucket.
+There are a number of different ways to move files; which you use depends on the size and number of files you are moving and how comfortable you are with each tool.

 Downloading generated files from the PD (small numbers, small files)

-You can download files generated in a notebook right in in your workspace Cloud Environment by clicking on the Jupyter logo in an open notebook and right-clicking on a file to download.
+You can download files generated in a notebook right in your workspace Cloud Environment by clicking on the Jupyter logo in an open notebook and right-clicking on a file to download.